YaoGroup/DIFFICE_jax/paper.md

 features of the given ice shelf.
 Hence, `pinnIceShelf` respository is designed to make the inversion of ice-shelf viscosity more accessible for beginners or users with less knowledge on PINNs.
-On the other end, the repository also provide enough details (including descrption and examples) of various algorithms that can be generalized to conduct cutting-edge research in the field.
+On the other end, the repository also provide enough details of algorithms (including comments and examples) that can be employed or generalized to conduct cutting-edge research in the field.

-the package involved unified data normalization method, best setting of hyper-parameter for the training, the optimal design of neural network structure. and the correct implementation of the optimizer.
+The critical features of `pinnIceShelf` that go beyond regular PINNs and are essential for viscosity inference includes: (1) data and equation normalization; (2) Positive-definite design of network structure; (3) Optimal setting of equation weight; (4) Residual-based random-sampling of data during training; (5) Extended-PINNs (XPINNs) for studying large ice shelves; (6) Inversion of anisotropic viscosity.

 provide a wide range of example in the repository tutorial example using synthetic data for students,